ccloquet/ICU-babyphone/README.md

   - share the internet connection of your computer with its ethernet port (in network configuration > properties of the wifi > sharing > over Ethernet)
   - on each micro SD card
     - install the Raspbian lite distro (~400 Mb)
-    - create a ssh folder at the root
+    - create a folder named "ssh" (without quotes) at the root
   - on each Pi
-    - connect the ethernet cable
+    - connect the Ethernet cable
     - using you preferred SSH client (eg: Putty), connect to raspberrypi.local (login: pi, password:raspberry)
     - change the default SSH password using the passwd command
     - sudo raspi-config